I’m not talking about music.

 ROCK YOUR WAY TO HAPPINESS AND CREATIVITY

-It is doing a wonderful job of promoting creativity, not only with the children, but also the carers who are joining in the fun and flexing their artistic muscles.
+It is doing a wonderful job of promoting creativity, not only with the children, but also with the carers who are joining in the fun and flexing their artistic muscles.

 Some will shyly share pictures of their creations with comments that reveal their lack of confidence in their own creativity, but the project has inspired them to participate anyway.
 A massive win as research shows you can use creativity to increase joy and lose anxiety.